EOSIO/eosio-java-softkey-signature-provider/CONTRIBUTING.md

-# Contributing to EOSIO SDK for Java Soft Key Signature Provider
+# Contributing to EOSIO SDK for Java: Soft Key Signature Provider

 Interested in contributing?
 That's awesome!
 Here are some guidelines to get started quickly and easily: